‘Brexit’ Can Help UK Companies Look Beyond the EU

 A Straightforward Solution

 UK e-retailers can easily leverage proven technologies and authentic, culturally-relevant translations to expand into new online markets, and serve global consumers in their languages of choice.
-Years ago, this endeavor was technically complex and prohibitively expensive; these days, sites can be affordably translated and launched in less than 60 days.
+Years ago, this endeavour was technically complex and prohibitively expensive; these days, sites can be affordably translated and launched in less than 60 days.

-(MotionPoint’s solution easily scales to launch localized sites to serve dozens of international markets.
+(MotionPoint's solution easily scales to launch localised sites to serve dozens of international markets.
 It also features technologies that boost these in-language sites’ SERP in regional search engines, and increase on-site engagement and conversion rates.)

 Armed with such solutions, UK e-retailers can dedicate their attention where it’s needed most: identifying the right markets beyond the EU to serve.